Brand Names: Butisol Sodium

 - Where can I get more information (Butisol Sodium)?

 What is butabarbital (Butisol Sodium)?

-Butabarbital is used short-term to treat insomnia, or as a sedative before surgery.
+Butabarbital is used as a sedative.
+Butabarbital is also used short-term to treat insomnia, or as a sedative before surgery.

-Butabarbital may also be used for purposes other than those listed in this medication guide.
+Butabarbital may also be used for purposes not listed in this medication guide.

 round, green, imprinted with BUTISOL SODIUM, 37 113